superzrb126/learning/Docker-0.3.0-release-note,-May-6-2013.md

 Today we're excited to announce a new version of Docker.
 This version brings three highly demanded features: data volumes, a searchable index and the first open-source release of the docker registry!

 Let us know what you think!
 We're always available on irc.freenode.net #docker.
-Feel free to open an issue on Docker's main repository: https://github.com/dotcloud/docker.
+Feel free to open an issue on [Docker's repository](https://github.com/dotcloud/docker).

 # CONTENTS